rrhew/rhew-lab/content/projects/stableisotopetracers/index.md

 ---
-title: Stable isotoper tracer method for gross fluxes
+title: Stable isotope tracer method for gross fluxes
 summary: developed stable isotope tracer method to simultaneously quantify gross emissions and uptake of methyl halides in the lab and field